bradleypuckett/Comptool-MPLS-IP/README.md

 Radix-2 Trie   | O(k)          |  O(k)       | O(k)        | O(k)         | O(k)         | O(k)
 Hash Table     | O(1)          |  O(1)       | O(1)        | O(n)         | O(n)         | O(n)

-Where k is the number of symbols in the key, and n is the number of key-value pairs in the data structure.
+Where k is the length of the key, and n is the number of key-value pairs in the data structure.

-//The simpler the hash algorithm is, the faster packets can be forwarded using an MPLS-like system.
-On the flipside, simple hash algorithms tend to have more collisions, which can tend towards O(n) rather than the desired O(1).

 ## Implementation